Click the “BOOK ONLINE” button and follow the prompts, or call us on (02) 9550 0497.

 Chiropractors spend years fine tuning their peripheral neurology and orthopaedic examination skills to be able to properly assess the structural integrity of the peripheral skeleton, highlight dysfunctions movement patterns and accurately diagnose a tissue in lesion.

 Yes.
 While the treatment approach and frequency will change to provide the most appropriate care, it is common for patients to receive treatment while they are pregnant.

 Dr Tim’s wife has received weekly adjustments from the 2nd week of her pregnancy to alleviate tension in the back muscles and improve the function of her lumbar spine and pelvis.
-She is currently 32 weeks pregnant.

 The Norton St Plaza offers free two-hour parking.
 Alternatively, there is ticketed parking available on Norton St.

 If you need to cancel or reschedule an appointment, notify us as early as possible so we may offer your appointment block to another patient.
 Consultation fees apply to any appointment rescheduled or cancelled with less than 18 hours notice.
 All outstanding balances on accounts must be settled before or at the time of your next booking.